 Salem State is working very hard to look at all options regarding the fall semester, and are strongly committed to try our best to have safe face to face learning happening on campus.
 A working group has been formed to review all of the options, weighing the safety and health of our students, staff and faculty first.

 There are many things outside the school's control and any final decision on fall will depend on the course of the pandemic and guidance from the state and federal government over the next few months.
 Please know that even in the best-case scenario, return to in-class instruction, we expect there will be a “new normal.”
 This past spring semester has proven what we can all accomplish together and we will need to continue to be a resilient community in the months ahead.

 Take the next steps to enroll.View our list of FAQs.

-Submit your $250 non-refundable enrollment deposit and your $300 non-refundable housing deposit (if you are living on campus) online.
-The enrollment deposit is due June 1 and the housing deposit is due by May 1.
+Submit your $100 non-refundable enrollment deposit and your $300 non-refundable housing deposit (if you are living on campus) online.
+The enrollment deposit and the housing deposit are both due June 1.
 All day and transfer students must pay their enrollment deposit in order to register for orientation.

 All first-year and transfer students are required to attend an orientation program.
 At orientation, you will register for classes, meet new classmates, become familiar with campus, and begin your adventure as a new student.

 Orientation is mandatory for all new students.
 An enrollment deposit is required to register.
 Please allow 48 hours after payment to register.

 - Create a Federal Student Aid ID at fsaid.ed.gov.

 - Submit the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov.
 Salem State's school code is 002188.